thecheis/Boston-Icons/README.md

 **Boston is a minimalist and functional icon theme focused on basic shapes, a reduced color palette and visual hierarchy.**

-An elegant look for your desktop.

-It is intended to be used with GNOME Shell 3.32 or higher and adapt well with its default settings.
+It is intended to be used with GNOME Shell desktop and adapt well with its default settings.

 For maximum enjoyment, it's recommended to visualize Files/Nautilus content at 100-133%.